 Gregory Vallianatos - Liberal Alliance, Greece

-Gregory Vallianatos was born in Athens, Greece, studied Public Law and Politics in Athens, Paris, Boston, and London.
-Worded as a journalist and tv host in Greece.
-He worked in marketing for both Athenian candidacies for the Olympic Games of 1996 and 2004 and with most advertising agencies in Greece.
+Gregory Vallianatos was born in Athens, Greece and studied Public Law and Politics in Athens, Paris, Boston, and London.
+He worked as a journalist and tv host in Greece and in marketing for both Athenian candidacies for the Olympic Games of 1996 and 2004 and with most advertising agencies in Greece.
 He is a known individual rights activist for LGBTQI, migrants and refugees, prisoners, substance users, the handicapped, the non-religious, sex workers, Roma, Jews, and national minirities in Greece and abroad.
 He is a two term elected chair of the Liberal Alliance political party and MEP candidate in the elections of May 26, 2019.

 Matt Warner - Atlas Network, United States